sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 * 802.1Qau Explicit Congestion Notification (ECN)
   ECN is an extension to WRED that marks packets instead of dropping them when the average queue length exceeds a specific threshold value.
+  WRED ECN needs to be configured for all the nodes between source and destination host.
 When configured with the WRED ECN feature, switches, routers and end hosts use this marking as a signal that the network is congested to slow down sending packets.
   PFC performs by per-hop behavior, which at times might take more time than others to propagate congestion information to the sender.
   With ECN, congestion on any network device is propagated immediately to the endpoints and traffic is marked on any network device that experienced congestion.